 When Diane went missing, she was described as being 5 feet 6 inches tall and 135 pounds.
 She had black/dark brown hair and brown eyes.
-She would be 72-years-old at the time of this publication.

 Anyone with information regarding this case is urged to contact the Daytona Beach Police Department at 386-671-521 or their local authorities.

 Please share this story regarding Diane Hollins and Tammy Hollins to help bring closure and resolution to their family.
-They are our sisters and their lives matter.
+They are our sisters, and their lives matter.